 ‘The Friends’ – Their Birth, Their Purpose, Their History

-The `Friends of the Devonian Botanic Garden’ was formed as a non-profit organization, which was incorporated June 15, 1971 to advise on the operation, publicity and development plans for the Garden.
+The `Friends of the University of Alberta Botanic Garden’ was formed as a non-profit organization, which was incorporated June 15, 1971 to advise on the operation, publicity and development plans for the Garden.

 The first meeting of the `Friends’ took place on Saturday, 30th October 1971 at 2.00 p.m. in the then Botany Department with about 35 members in attendance.
 Parking cost $0.50 in Windsor Car Park.
 Prior to this inaugural meeting 105 charter members had joined the new Society.

 The meeting opened with an address of welcome by the Director of the Garden, Dr. Paul R. Gorham.
 He introduced the ‘founding fathers’ of the Garden, Dr.’s Jim Whyte and Harold Brodie as well as the aims and objectives of the Garden.
 He introduced the Garden staff, the Associate Director Pat Seymour, The Curator Roger Vick and Assistant Curator Gillian Ford.
 Paul also outlined some of the plans for the Garden and finished his address with the hope that the Garden would become one of the great gardens of the world.

 `The Friends will be seeking members, organizing activities, and raising funds for the promotion of a wider educational use and public appreciation of the scientific and cultural values of the garden by the larger Edmonton community and beyond’.

 The ‘Friends’ objectives currently are:

 1.3.1 To provide support, and encouragement for the development, enhancement and sustainability of the University of Alberta Devonian Botanic Garden.